meshtastic/meshtastic/website/docs/software/python/installation.md

         ```bash
         lsusb
         ```
-    * You should see something like `CP210X USB to UART Bridge Controller`
+    * You should see something like:
-    * If not download the drivers from [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+        * `ID 10c4:ea60 Silicon Labs CP210x UART Bridge` for CP210X
+        * `ID 1a86:55d4 QinHeng Electronics USB Single Serial` for CH9102

 * Check that your computer has Python 3 installed.
     * Use the command
         ```bash
         python3 -V
         ```
-    * If this does not return a version, install [python](https://www.python.org)
+    * If this does not return a version, install python
+        ```bash
+        sudo apt-get update
+        sudo apt-get install python3
+        ```

 * Pip is typically installed if you are using python 3 version >= 3.4
     * Check that pip is installed using this command
         ```bash
         pip3 -V
         ```
-    * If this does not return a version, install [pip](https://pip.pypa.io/en/stable/installing/)
+    * If this does not return a version, install pip
+        ```bash
+        sudo apt-get install python3-pip
+        ```

+* Optional: use a python virtual environment (otherwise jump to step "Install pytap2")
+    * Install python-virtualenvwrapper (arch based distros as an example)
+        ```bash
+        sudo pacman -Syu python-virtualenvwrapper
+        ```
+    * Create a virtual environment
+        ```bash
+        source /usr/bin/virtualenvwrapper.sh
+        mkvirtualenv meshtastic
+        workon meshtastic
+        ```
 * Install pytap2
     ```bash
-    sudo pip3 install --upgrade pytap2
+    pip3 install --upgrade pytap2
     ```
 * Install meshtastic:
     ```bash
-    sudo pip3 install --upgrade meshtastic
+    pip3 install --upgrade meshtastic
     ```

 </TabItem>